cyberbotics/webots-doc/reference/supervisor.md

 WbNodeRef node = wb_supervisor_node_get_from_def("ROBOT.JOINT.SOLID");
 ```

-means that we are searching for a node named "SOLID" inside a node named "JOINT", inside a node named "ROBOT".
+This means that we are searching for a node named "SOLID" inside a node named "JOINT", inside a node named "ROBOT".

 The `wb_supervisor_node_get_def` function retrieves the DEF name of the node passed as a parameter.
 If no DEF name is specified, this function returns the empty string.